Perfectionism and the Core Belief of “Not Good Enough”

 We might have to catch ourselves repeatedly venturing into those unhelpful thoughts, but as soon as we catch ourselves, we can think, “Oh yeah, that thought is there again” and redirect.

-I am a big fan of creating mantras that I can remember to help myself do this.
+I am a big fan of coming up with phrases that I can remember to help myself do this.
 One that I often use when I want to redirect my thoughts is, “I know what this is, and we are not doing this right now.”

 Journaling is very helpful in self-work with unhelpful thinking styles.